 Previously had a severe reaction to influenza vaccine

-Are < 6 mo old
+Are < 6 months old

 Although vaccination is the preferred method of prevention, antiviral drugs are also effective.
-Prophylactic antiviral drugs are indicated when influenza is circulating in the community for patients

 Antiviral drugs do not impair development of immunity from inactivated vaccine.
-They can be stopped 2 wk after vaccination.
+They can be stopped 2 weeks after vaccination.
 If vaccine cannot be given, antiviral drugs are continued for the duration of the epidemic.

 Minor antigenic drift in H and/or NA antigens produces strains that cause seasonal epidemics; rare antigenic shifts resulting in new combinations of H and NA antigens can cause a pandemic with significant mortality.